axr167/interview-prep/technical-rounds/04-Dynamic Programming/README.md

 ![Overlap](https://i.imgur.com/DJTyVsV.png)

+Now let us consider something like Binary search.
+- The recurrence relation is: f([0...n]) = f([0 ... n/2]) | f([n/2+1 ... n]) where n is the size of the array
+- Here the 2 subproblems do not

-# Determining the size of the cache
+# How to determine the size of the cache?

-The cache size can be determined by looking at the recurrence relation.
-The recurrence relation has a variable that always
+The cache size can be determined by looking at changing input variables in the recurrence relation.
+If

 # The two types of DP